-Anita’s process revolves around constructing sculptural forms from thread.
+Anita’s process revolves around constructing forms from thread.
 She uses looping and knotting processes such as knitting and non traditional materials such as wire and paper thread.
 Research develops a narrative, another layer.
 For instance, her knitted plankton developed from the zoological background and computational algorithms to generate new ‘mutated’ life forms, representing evolutionary development.
-They were widely exhibited with the ‘Hyperbolic Crocheted Coral Reef’ despite being neither coral or crocheted.
+They are exhibited widely- at the Venice Biennale, Hayward Gallery and Smithsonian Institute amongst others – with the ‘Hyperbolic Crocheted Coral Reef’ despite being neither coral or crocheted!

-289 Dogsthorpe Road, Peterborough, Cambridgeshire, PE1 3PA, United Kingdom
+White Trees, 289 Dogsthorpe Road, Peterborough, Cambs PE1 3PA

 Anita’s work reflects concerns about the exploitation of nature, habitat loss and accelerated climate change – a fascination with biodiversity and the delicate balance that connects us to nature.